DanGrayson/Internals/cmake-14-8-2020/GUIDE.md

     - specify the build prefix (`--prefix=${M2_HOST_PREFIX}`)
     - static vs shared library (search for `${shared_setting}`)
     - don't enable assertions (search for `${assertions_setting}`)
-    - don't build documentation
+    - don't build documentation (I don't think this applies here)
-    - where to find the dependencies
     - set the environmental variables
 - Insert the build commands
   - use `${MAKE} -j${PARALLEL_JOBS}` instead of `make -j`
   - consider only building in certain subdirectories, e.g. with `-C src`
 - Insert the install commands
-  - also create a subdirectory under `${M2_INSTALL_LICENSESDIR}` and copy the license
   - consider using target `install-strip` if available
-- Insert the check commands
 - Insert the `_ADD_COMPONENT_DEPENDENCY` line
   This line tells CMake the dependencies among the libraries Macaulay2 builds